 Ashley Owens, editor of Suited Magazine is someone we’ve long admired for her boho-sprezz.
 Ashley belong to the less intense end of the medium contrast class with her auburn hair and light skin.
 Above, the contrast between her facial features is matched by the contrast between her blue nautical blazer (brass buttons picking up on her highlights), and her white T-shirt.
 Her facial features take centre stage and her outfit supports it.Since the medium contrast class describes any combination of light and deep facial features, it also includes guys with rich brown features like Neil Watson, photographer and editor of A&H magazine.
 Like Ashley, Neil benefits from light and deep tones.
 Above, Neil matches the medium contrast of his face with his outfit.
 Firstly, the contrast between the colours of his baseball cap equals those found between those in his face.
 Secondly, the same level of contrast is also echoed in the balance of tones between his white t-shirt, denim over-shirt and cocoa flight jacket.
 The repetition of contrasts help to bring out his natural features.

 People from the high contrast class have a mix of light and dark facial features.
 Bold combos, with colours from opposite ends of the spectrum, accentuate their vivid tones best.

-Joseph Au, RRL designer and Aussie-expat, for example has picked workwear items that complement the high contrast between his black hair and warm skin.
-Above, the dark stripes of his t-shirt and navy riders cap match the intensity of his dark hair while the olive work jacket and yellow pocket-square reflects his olive complexion.
-This balance of contrasts in his face and outfit, maintains a sense of visual continuity that accents his striking features.
+Joseph Au, RRL designer and Aussie-expat, for example has picked workwear items that complement the high contrast between his black hair and light skin.
+Above, the dark stripes of his t-shirt and navy cap match the intensity of his dark hair while the olive work jacket and yellow pocket-square reflects his olive complexion.
+This balance of contrasts in his face and outfit, maintains a sense of visual continuity that accents his features.